RCAP Self-Paced Training

 The Utility Management course for Governing Boards was developed by the Rural Community Assistance Program (RCAP) in Ohio.
 Participants will receive an overview of the three capabilities of a properly operated and maintained utility system, which include Managerial, Technical, and Financial.
 Governing board roles and responsibilities, along with applicable laws, will be presented.
 Participants also will discover the importance of the technical capacity of a utility system including the role of certified operators and properly maintained assets.

 Financial Management for Governing Boards was developed by the Rural Community Assistance Program (RCAP) in Ohio.
-Participants will receive an introduction to financial management best practices for water and sewer utilities pertaining to planning, budgeting, accounting, customer outreach, and the importance of good reporting and record keeping.
+Participants will receive an introduction to financial management best practices for water and sewer utilities.
+Course material includes a focus on planning, budgeting, accounting, customer outreach, and the importance of good reporting and financial record keeping.
 Guidance on building a mission and system goals to steer policy and financial decision-making will be highlighted.
-Participants will also learn about the importance of maintaining good financial records.
-Lastly, this course will address how asset management planning informs budgeting, which in turn provides the revenue target for rate setting.
+This course also addresses how asset management planning informs budgeting, which in turn provides the revenue target for rate setting.

 Local officials seeking credit for Ohio EPA Principal Forgiveness and operators seeking contact hours must spend at least 90 minutes reviewing slides and completing exercises.
-1.5 OEPA contact hours (Both 'X' hours) offered.
+1.5 OEPA contact hours (Both 'X' hours) are offered.